-The 6 Most Inexpensive Growth Stocks To Buy Now
+The 6 Most Inexpensive Growth Stocks to Buy Now

 Shares of the company are down -38.8% over the last year while the stock last traded at $8.00 as of Tuesday, March 20th.
 Three separate valuation analyses imply that there is 34.7% upside relative to its current trading price.
 Wall Street’s price target of $12.43 per share implies even further upside.

-Spirit Airlines Incorporated (NYSE:SAVE) provides low-fare airline services to approximately 60 destinations in the United States, the Caribbean, and Latin America.
+Spirit Airlines Incorporated (NYSE:SAVE) is a low-fare airline operating in North America.

 The airline’s total revenue stands at $2,648 million as of fiscal year ending December 2017.
 This is 100.8% higher than the $1,318 million achieved in fiscal year December 2012.
 In addition, Spirit’s revenue growth has been fairly stable ranging from 8.4% to 25.5% over the last five years.